"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 After using fillers, patients can return to their normal life immediately.
-We just recommend to avoid lying down after the session in order to prevent the diffusion of the toxin.
+We recommend avoiding lying down after the session to prevent the diffusion of the toxin.
 Exercise and steam baths should be avoided during the first 24 hours.
 Also, to treat possible hematomas, use skincare products that incorporate calming ingredients, such as calendula.

 9. Are there any contraindications or dangers?

 Fillers are not recommended during pregnancy or lactation, for example.
-Also, exceeding its use and not resorting to expert hands can lead to undesirable effects such as an overfilled face, lack of expression, etc. In order to maximize results, it is recommended to space the sessions by using effective skincare products daily.
-Doing so, we will be able to prolong the effects of dermal fillers.
+Also, exceeding its use and not resorting to expert hands can lead to undesirable effects such as an overfilled face, lack of expression, etc. To maximize results, it is recommended to space the sessions by using effective skincare products daily.
+By doing so, we will be able to prolong the effects of dermal fillers.

 10. Is skincare a good ally in preventing premature aging of the eye contour area?

 Absolutely, when we choose innovative, ground-breaking formulas.
-Skincare is not only effective to prevent premature aging but also to prepare and treat the eye contour area before and after surgery and fillers procedures.
-The more hydrated the skin is, the better the results; the eye contour area will definitely look more natural and visible signs of aging will take longer to appear.
+Skincare is effective in preventing premature aging and preparing and treating the eye contour area before and after surgery and fillers procedures.
+The more hydrated the skin is, the better the results; the eye contour area will definitely look more natural, and visible signs of aging will take longer to appear.

 11. What are your thoughts on the new Inhibit Retinol Eye Lift?

-For years, the Inhibit Collection by Natura Bissé has shown us surprising benefits on face and especially neck.
-The new Inhibit Retinol Eye Lift goes one step further and becomes a turning point in eye contour care, for its effective results on the crow’s feet and the lower and upper eyelids.
-In addition, it helps to prolong the effects of the periorbital botulinum toxin and contributes to boost collagen production, helping to smooth the eye contour.
+For years, the Inhibit Collection by Natura Bissé has shown us surprising benefits on the face and especially the neck.
+The new Inhibit Retinol Eye Lift goes one step further and becomes a turning point in eye contour care for its effective results on the crow’s feet and the lower and upper eyelids.
+In addition, it helps to prolong the effects of the periorbital botulinum toxin and contributes to boosting collagen production, helping to smooth the eye contour.